chromium/chromium/styleguide/c++/checks.md

 their crash rate.
 Continuing past an invariant failure can cause crashes and incorrect behaviour for our users, but also frequently presents security vulnerabilities as attackers may leverage the unexpected state to take control of the program.
-We also reserve the right to let the compiler assume and optimize around `DCHECK()`s holding true in non-DCHECK builds using `__builtin_assume()`, which even further formalizes undefined behavior.
+In the future we may let the compiler assume and optimize around `DCHECK()`s holding true in non-DCHECK builds using `__builtin_assume()`, which further formalizes undefined behavior.

 Prefer `CHECK()` and `NOTREACHED_NORETURN()` as they ensure that if an invariant fails, the program does not continue in an unexpected state, and we hear about